Frequently Asked Questions

 Where are you located?

 Hoop & Bee is located within Eastworks, a converted textile mill building in the heart of Easthampton, MA.
 The address for Eastworks is 116 Pleasant St, Easthampton, MA 01027.
-We are located in Suite 209 on the second floor.
+For those using the PVTA, Eastworks is located at R41, Stop 297 Pleasant/Ridgewood (2).

 We are on the East side of the building.
 The best entrance to use to reach our studio is the Main Entrance via the glass door beneath the marquee.
 The entrance is across the parking lot directly behind the PVTA bus stop.